richard-scryber/PaperworkDayDocs/docs/template_content.md

 See :doc:`extending_logging` for a detailed explanation of the tracing and logging capabilities in the scryber library which is **really** useful when trying to hunt down issues.

 {: .note }
-> A log-level` of Diagnostic will be extremely lengthy.
+> A log-level of Diagnostic will be extremely lengthy.
-> And if appended can reamatically slow down any composition or rendering.
+> And if appended can dramatically slow down any composition or rendering.
 >
 > Use with caution!